 A Welcome from the Principal

 Welcome to Central Catholic High School!
-For almost 90 years, Central Catholic has provided a high-quality Catholic, Lasallian education to boys from Pittsburgh and Western Pennsylvania.
+For over 90 years, Central Catholic has provided a high-quality Catholic, Lasallian education to boys from Pittsburgh and Western Pennsylvania.
 Lasallian education is the story of the vision and innovations of Saint John Baptist de La Salle, founder of the Brothers of the Christian Schools.

 Dear Fellow Vikings and friends of Central Catholic,